mitin001/transcriber/blog/books/levitt-dubner/2014-think-like-a-freak/2-three-hardest-words.md

 > Suicide is more common among people with a higher quality of life.
 “If you’re unhappy and you have something to blame your unhappiness on—if it’s the government, or the economy, or something—then that kind of immunizes you against committing suicide,” he says.
 “It’s when you have no external cause to blame for your unhappiness that suicide becomes more likely.
 I’ve used this idea to explain why African-Americans have lower suicide rates, why blind people whose sight is restored often become suicidal, and why adolescent suicide rates often rise as their quality of life gets better.”

 Whereas much of the MAGA Nation drinks their own koolaid, even if just to save them from themselves, many of their leading voices know better.
 And yet, they still amplify the nonsense of the dear leader to pass the litmus test of their movement.
+They break out like a rash on the body of civil society.

 > Just as a warm and moist environment is conducive to the spread of deadly bacteria, the worlds of politics and business especially—with their long time frames, complex outcomes, and murky cause and effect—are conducive to the spread of half-cocked guesses posing as fact.
 And here’s why: the people making these wild guesses can usually get away with it!
 By the time things have played out and everyone has realized they didn’t know what they were talking about, the bluffers are long gone.

+The enabling of dogmatic movements starts with a handful of businessmen and politicians unwilling to admit the extent of their ignorance.

 > The cost of saying “I don’t know” is higher than the cost of being wrong—at least for the individual.

+If only we as a society had a longer memory and were willing to hold bullshitters accountable for their nonsense, then policymaking would be a merit-based enterprise.
+The bullshitters would be called out well before they could snake their way into the upper echelons of power.
+The incentives for attaining power are enormous, and the penalties for letting an imposter do so are non-existent.

 > Incentives can also explain why so many people are willing to predict the future.
 A huge payoff awaits anyone who makes a big and bold prediction that happens to come true.
 If you say the stock market will triple within twelve months and it actually does, you will be celebrated for years (and paid well for future predictions).
 What happens if the market crashes instead?
 No worries.
 Your prediction will already be forgotten.
 Since almost no one has a strong incentive to keep track of everyone else’s bad predictions, it costs almost nothing to pretend you know what will happen in the future.

-This happens even in communities much less controversial than QAnon and MAGA.
+This happens even in communities much less controversial than the MAGA echo chambers.
 Technology optimists are particularly notorious at adopting a dogma and making predictions from the point of view that every innovation will be a game changer, industry disruptor, and market leader.
 Others try to calm the breathless reporters of the coming paradigm shifts by overcorrecting.
 Economist Paul Krugman explained this phenomenon and then, unwittingly, made such an overcorrectuon that it resulted in the misprediction of the century.

 > Too many economists’ predictions fail because they overestimate the impact of future technologies, and then he makes a few predictions of his own.
 Here’s one: “The growth of the Internet will slow drastically, as the flaw in ‘Metcalfe’s law’—which states that the number of potential connections in a network is proportional to the square of the number of participants—becomes apparent: most people have nothing to say to each other!
 By 2005 or so, it will become clear that the Internet’s impact on the economy has been no greater than the fax machine’s.”

-> Despite spending more time with themselves than with any other person, people often have surprisingly poor insight into their skills and abilities.

-> When asked to rate their driving skills, roughly 80 percent of respondents rated themselves better than the average driver.

 [dogma]: /blog/websites/ted.com/2017/michael_patrick_lynch_how_to_see_past_your_own_perspective_and_find_truth.md